-Much of my life has been spent enjoying the great outdoors in Nova Scotia, Canada.
-My favourite jobs, sports and other recreational activities were always outdoors.
-As a kid, I was always playing in the yard, at the park or biking around the city.
-Through my university years at St. Francis Xavier and Saint Mary’s University, I planted trees in Spring and Summer for the forestry industry.
-The hard work involved in tree planting is notoriously difficult.
-It often involved 10 hour days hauling heavy loads of trees through kilometres of clearcut wastelands in scorching heat, driving rain, bitter winds and even snow.
-There was nowhere to take shelter so the only choice was to quit (as most people do in the first day or two) or keep powering on.
-I learned a lot of invaluable lessons about my physical and mental limits.
+My favourite jobs, sports, and other recreational activities have always been outdoors.
+As a kid, I played in the yard, at the park or biked around the city.
+During university at St. Francis Xavier and Saint Mary’s University, I planted trees in Spring and Summer for the forestry industry.
+It involved hauling heavy loads of trees through kilometers of clearcut wastelands in every manner of inclement weather with nowhere to take shelter.
+I learned a lot of valuable lessons about my physical and mental limits.
 I eventually thrived on the challenges and became one of the most productive planters in the entire operation.

-Other than those valuable lessons, another thing that stuck with me was a feeling of disgust from seeing the abhorrent treatment of our environment.
-Spending each day in remote clear-cuts, hidden from most people’s view, felt like living in a dystopian future reality that I do not want to see come to fruition.
-Anytime thereafter that I went out into unspoiled nature, I was filled with a new-found appreciation for its beauty.
-These early days played a big part in why I created HalifaxTrails.ca and why I enjoy working on it to this day.
+Another thing that stuck with me from tree planting was the feeling of disgust from seeing the abhorrent treatment of our environment.
+Each day in remote clear-cuts, hidden from public view, felt like a dystopian future that I didn’t want any part in.
+After that, I gained a new-found appreciation for the beauty of wilderness in its natural state.
+These early days played a big part in why I created HalifaxTrails.ca.

 Why I Created HalifaxTrails.ca